 About This Tour

-The 2020 tour showcases the many miles of asphalt bicycle trails that Vilas County has been constructing for the past fifteen years in it’s effort to add bicyclists to the group of sports enthusiasts who are already fans of this popular northern county.
+The 2021 tour showcases the many miles of asphalt bicycle trails that Vilas County has been constructing for the past fifteen years in it’s effort to add bicyclists to the group of sports enthusiasts who are already fans of this popular northern county.
 Over 50 miles of this 300 mile tour take place on paved trails, which wind through the Northern Highland American Legion State Forest past campgrounds and lakeside beaches.
 Wildlife sightings are common each day.
-Once again we are offering the the pedal and paddle option on day three.
-This option allows you to bike a shortened route in the morning and kayak a northern lake in the afternoon.* We stay overnight in popular tourist towns at locations offering swimming opportunities, and in Eagle River on days four and five we are spending two days in the deluxe lake front condos at the Wild Eagle Resort on the Eagle River chain of lakes.
-This allows us a day to enjoy the free watercraft, swimming beach and indoor pool at the resort after a shortened morning ride.
-Around noon we’ll take a boat tour of the lake with the Pirates of Eagle River.
+We stay overnight in popular tourist towns at locations offering swimming opportunities, and in Eagle River on days four and five we are spending two days in the deluxe lake front condos at the Wild Eagle Resort on the Eagle River chain of lakes.
+There we will have the free use of canoes, kayaks, and rowboats and take a boat tour of Duck Lake with the Pirates of Eagle River.
 We energize for our bicycle adventure each day with hearty restaurant buffet breakfasts and delicious restaurant dinners.

 - Saturday August 12– Friday August 18